 Trees and Grasslands

-While planting trees is an important step and can make us feel like we are doing great things for our planet.
-We are.
-But with an erratic climate that includes prolonged droughts and wildfires, trees are vulnerable.
+While planting trees is an important step and can make us feel like we are doing right for our planet, with an erratic climate that includes prolonged droughts and wildfires, trees are also vulnerable.
 Trees store vast amounts of carbon in their trunks, limbs, and roots.
-50% of the dry mass of a tree is carbon, that big oak in your front yard is sequestering quite a bit of carbon.
-Multiple studies have shown the older the tree, the greater its potential to store carbon.
-There is a strong argument for retaining our Old Growth Forests.
+In fact, 50% of the dry mass of a tree is carbon.
+That big oak in your front yard is sequestering a significant amount of carbon.
+Multiple studies have shown the older the tree, the greater its potential to store carbon, strengthening the argument for retaining our Old Growth Forests.

 When a fire rips through a forest all the aboveground carbon is converted into carbon dioxide and escapes into the atmosphere.
-But because forests, especially old-growth forests, have established vibrant communities of microbes, especially fungi, a well-managed forest can rebound from a fire quite rapidly.
-Fires don’t kill the biology in the soil.
-Trees are beautiful, hold large amounts of carbon, and give us joy to look at.
+Most forests, especially old-growth forests, have established vibrant communities of microbes and fungi, making them capable of rebounding from a fire quite rapidly.
+Thankfully, fires do not kill the biology in the soil.

-Grass and range lands don’t give us quite the feeling of joy from a walk in the woods, but grass and range lands can be effective carbon sinks as well.
-Most of the carbon stored by grasses is belowground.
-In semi-arid areas grasses are also less prone to drought, they put down incredibly long roots in search of water.
-If a fire burns the grassland, most of the carbon remains in roots and soil.
+Although grass and range lands do not necessarily give us quite the feeling of joy we may get from a walk in the woods, they can be effective carbon sinks as well.
+Most of the carbon stored by grass is below ground.
+In semi-arid areas, grasses are also less prone to drought because they put down incredibly long roots in search of water.
+If a fire burns the grassland, most of the carbon remains in those long roots and in the soil.

-Forests store more carbon than grasslands.
-But in an increasingly unstable climate, we should look not just at our forests but also the grass and range lands as carbon sinks.
-Land management will determine if we can sequester carbon in the soil at optimum rates.
+Forests may store more carbon than grasslands, but in an increasingly unstable climate, we really must consider both and treat them as carbon sinks.
+Efficient land management is essential and will determine how we can sequester carbon in the soil at the most optimal rates.

 Root Biomass As A Primary Soil Carbon Sink

-Whether you are looking at a wild prairie or a field of oats, the roots of all those plants are working for you to sequester carbon both in their roots and the soil around them.
+Whether you are looking at a wild prairie or a field of oats, those plants are working for you to sequester carbon both in their roots and in the soil around them.
 Soil Organic Carbon (SOC) is a fraction of the SOM.
-Without a high % of SOM your soil will be unable to sequester carbon.
+Without a high % of SOM, your soil will be unable to sequester carbon effectively.

-The carbon cycle is a closed-loop with many components that are necessary for that loop.
-Plants use photosynthesis to fix atmospheric CO2 into their biomass, emitting oxygen.
+The carbon cycle is a closed loop with many necessary components.
+Plants use photosynthesis to fix atmospheric CO2 into their biomass and subsequently emit oxygen as result.
 Increased photosynthesis increases the amount of root mass.
-Plants form symbiotic relationships through their root exudates with the microbial life present in its rhizosphere.
-During this process, the microbiology stores large quantities of nutrients, including carbon.
-Fungi stores large amounts of carbon in its mycelium in the form of oxalates on the exterior of their hyphae.
-Humus is a “by product” of the process and contains stabilized forms of carbon.
+Plants form symbiotic relationships through their root exudates with the microbial life present in their rhizosphere.
+During this process, microbiology stores large quantities of nutrients, including carbon.
+Fungi stores large amounts of carbon in their mycelium in the form of oxalates on the exterior of their hyphae.
+Humus is a “by-product” of the process and contains stabilized forms of carbon.

-The way to get a large root mass in your soil is to make sure the right biology is present to efficiently cycle the nutrients needed for the roots to grow.
-This serves two purposes; it increases the plant capacity to sequester carbon in the soil and improves soil health.
-Carbon-rich soil is healthy soil.
-Healthy soil gives you higher-yielding crops and more farm profit.
+Increasing plant root mass in your soil involves making sure the right biology is present, which efficiently cycles the nutrients needed for the roots to grow.
+Nutrient cycling serves two purposes: it increases the plant's capacity to sequester carbon in the soil and it improves soil health.
+Carbon-rich soil is healthy soil, and healthy soil leads to higher-yielding crops and more farm profit.
 Not to mention it also increases the nutritional value of our produce!

 The Microbial Community